jeremiahflaga/jeremiahflaga.github.io-OLD/resume/anti-resume/sections/anti-resume.md

-## **I have almost no experience deploying things**
+## **I have almost no experience deploying things and scaling things**

 ...
-But a coleague of mine once said that it is just almost the same as clicking the build button in an IDE.
+But a colleague of mine once said that it is just almost the same as clicking the build button in an IDE.

 So if I am tasked of deployment and no one else is to guide me, I will just google how to do it. :smile: